ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 ### Phase 3: New Feature Development (6-8 weeks)

 #### Specialized File Handling Enhancements (Deprioritized)
 Note: The Specialized File Handling roadmap has been deprioritized to focus on earlier phases.
-Only DICOM metadata extraction and FHIR viewer integration will be prioritized from this roadmap.
+Only DICOM metadata extraction and OHIF viewer integration will be prioritized from this roadmap.
 All other items will be addressed in future development cycles.

 - ✓ Specialized File Handling Foundation
   - ✓ Plugin Interface Design (base classes, capability mixins, configuration schema)